The Business & Technology Network

 • True availability number: How many weeks will you work over the next 12 months?
 How many hours in an average week?
 How many hours can I realistically bill?
 Austin calls this last number your effectiveness rate because you can’t bill for every hour worked.

-For example, let’s say your hourly rate is $100.
-Of the 10 hours you work a week, you spend six hours directly on client work.
+For example, let’s say you can work 10 hours a week on your content business.
+Six of those hours go to client work.
+Four hours are spent on marketing and administration.
+If your hourly rate for clients is $100, you would earn $600 for six hours.
 So, your effectiveness rate would be $60.
-(The $600 earned from client work is divided by the 10 hours you spent on the business.)
+(The $600 earned from client work divided by the 10 hours spent on the business.)

 • Survival rate: Your survival number divided by your true availability number equals your survival rate.